 The SPMO shall collect a fee for the direct transfer of excess or surplus material as identified in Section 2.2.
 The balance of the sale price shall be reimbursed to the transferring agency.

 Reimbursements of non-direct transfer of state and eligible donee's excess or surplus materials shall be as follows:

-A. No reimbursement if sale proceeds for an item is less than $50.00.
+A. No reimbursement if sale proceeds for an item are less than $50.00.

 B. Reimbursement at the rate of not less than 70% of the sale proceeds for an item selling for a price greater than $50.00.

-7.0 Instructions for preparation of a SPMO Form SP101, Property Disposal Request and Authorization.
+7.0 Instructions for preparation of an SPMO Form SP101, Property Disposal Request, and Authorization.